Here you will find important enrollment information, resources, and forms.

 - LG and S/NC Letter grade and Satisfactory/No-Credit

-If students would like to change their grade option that was set at the point of enrollment, they may do so by submitting a Grade Option/Audit Request form to the Office of Student Services NO LATER THAN one week after the end of the add/drop period.
-The request form is submitted by the Office of Student Services to the Registrar’s Office for processing for undergraduate students.
-Forms submitted by graduate students will be handled by the Office of Student Services directly and shared with the student’s advisor and the course instructor.
+If students would like to change their grade option that was set at the point of enrollment, they may do so by submitting a Grade Option/Audit Request to the SCI Records Office NO LATER THAN one week after the end of the add/drop period.
+The request form is submitted by SCI Records to the Registrar’s Office on behalf of the undergraduate students.
+Forms submitted by graduate students will be handled by SCI Records directly and shared with the student’s advisor and the course instructor.

 Because choosing the S/NC grade option may have a negative impact on a student’s academic progress, all students must discuss this with their advisor before submitting the Grade Option/Audit Request form.
 For details regarding the implications of the S/NC grade option, students should defer to their academic program’s policies.